chethanrao/alexarank/readme.txt

-This program assumes that stock price depends on delta change in  alexa rank for some companies whose revenue directly depends on activity on website
+This program assumes that stock price depends on delta change in  alexa rank for some companies whose revenue directly depends on traffic on website